 Closed rhinoplasty, also referred to as endonasal rhinoplasty, is performed by making all necessary incisions completely hidden within the nostrils.
 Under general anesthesia or twilight sedation, Dr. Pearlman will perform the procedure through separate surgical openings in the left and right nostrils.
 With no external incisions, the closed technique is less invasive and creates no visible scarring, at all.
 For many of the changes made during rhinoplasty, the lack of the columellar incision results in slightly less swelling during recovery.
 Dr. Pearlman can achieve equal results using a closed approach than an open approach.
 He uses the closed approach in a little over half of his primary rhinoplasties.

 Which Is Best?

 The practical difference between the two techniques is small, but the results are important.
-Without the columellar incision, the closed technique allows for a faster operation and less swelling during the recovery period.
+Without the columellar incision, the closed technique allows for faster operation and less swelling during the recovery period.
 On the other hand, an open rhinoplasty allows for more precision for difficult noses and when altering the nasal structures for more complex cases.
-With over 30 years experience performing thousands of rhinoplasty surgeries, rest assured, Dr. Pearlman is an expert in performing either technique.
+With over 30 years of experience performing thousands of rhinoplasty surgeries, rest assured, Dr. Pearlman is an expert in performing either technique.
 He will discuss which approach is best for you during your consultation.